Sravani537520/rishika.github.io/README.md

 <li>Help for communication and mail</li></ul></p>
 <h3>Drawbacks of Webapplications</h3>
 <img src="webapplications3.jpg" alt="webapp2">
-<p1><ol><li>Because they run inside a web browser, most web applications "look" very different to regular programs.
+<p><ol><li>Because they run inside a web browser, most web applications "look" very different to regular programs.
 The user experience or ease of use is different and some may dislike it.</li>
 <li>Web applications need to be coded so they follow standards.
 Any browser that also follows the standard can be used.
 Small changes in a given browser's implementation of a standard may prevent that browser from using the web application.</li>
 <li>Web applications need a connection to the server where the application runs, all the time.
 The connection may need a certain bandwidth.
 Without an adequate connection, the application may not become usable; in the worst case, data may be lost.</li>
 <li>Many applications are dependent on the server that hosts them.
 When the server is switched off, or the company goes bust, the application is no longer usable.
 Traditional applications continue to work.</li>
 <li>The company offering the web application has complete control over it.
 This also means that they may launch a new version when they want to; the option to "skip" a less popular version does not exist.</li>
 <li>In many cases, the data is stored remotely too.
 It may not be possible to export the data so that it can be used with another application.</li>
   <li>The company can theoretically track anything the users do.
-This can cause privacy problems.</p></li></ol>
+This can cause privacy problems.</li></ol></p>
 <h3>References</h3>
 <h4>please refer to this site for more information</h4>
 <ul>